 Applications for 2020 will open on 1 July, 2019.

 About the course

-Students are empowered to develop their own artistic vision, as well as their capacity for leadership within the cultural, performance and academic communities.
+Students attend practice-based workshops and are empowered to develop their own artistic vision, as well as their capacity for leadership within the cultural, performance and academic communities.

 Want to know more about this course?
 Katerina Moraitis, Head of Voice explains.